pwouik/VisuDemo/README.md

 ## Shading

-- improve depthmap based shading
+Todo
+- full screen support
+- fix coloring
+- separate light pos from camera pos
-    - approximat normal (->PHONG or whatever)
+- better normal computation
-    - SSAO *: kinda doomed because we need to compute accurate normals ... (nvm computing normal seems doable)
-- Based on fractal
+- SSAO
-    - store "distance from last jump" in a texture and convert 0-1 to a gradient color (done, I'll try some maprange clamping but doesn't seem to do a big dif)
+- use "distance from last jump" as color base color

+Maybe ?
-    - color depending or which attractor it jumped to (bof à priori)
+- coloring based on which attractor it jumps to (tends to do ugly noise so no)

 ## Optimization

 - Currently we're doing : 1 point -> draw 3 points from attractor / keep 1.
 We could potentially compute 3, compute 9, draw 3+9=12, keep 1 randomly - DONE / ~ -30% fps for 4 times the ammount of point.
 For some reasons perf difference differ on computer so extensive testing will be requiered
-- Lower MAX_FUNC_PER_ATTRACTOR in render_attractor.comp (may be irrelevant but get rid of useless memory in each kernel so may be significant)
+- Lower MAX_FUNC_PER_ATTRACTOR in render_attractor.comp (may be irrelevant but get rid of useless memory in each kernel so maybe significant) (currently supports up to 10 function per attractor)